 You may not see it in the air, but it's clear that your participation in the NW Natural Smart Energy program is helping reduce carbon emissions in our region.

-NW Natural launched Smart Energy six years ago at the request of our customers to help offset carbon emissions from their energy use.
-In 2013, the program reached 20,000 customers participating and continued growing; nearly reaching 21,000 by year end.
+NW Natural launched Smart Energy eight years ago at the request of our customers to help offset carbon emissions from their energy use.
+In 2015, the program grew to over 29,000 customers participating and total emission reductions funded passed the 400,000 ton mark.

 Bringing Biogas to the Region

-Smart Energy focuses on funding the regional development of biodigesters on dairy farms.
-Instead of putting cow manure in lagoons that emit methane (a particularly potent greenhouse gas), the waste is collected in an anaerobic digester that produces biogas.
-The biogas is used as an on-demand renewable energy source.
+Smart Energy focuses on funding the development of anaerobic digesters on dairy farms.
+Instead of putting cow manure in lagoons that emit methane (a particularly potent greenhouse gas), the waste is collected in the digesters where the captured methane, biogas, is used as an on-demand renewable energy source.